rust-lang/never-type-initiative/RFC.md

 we do so, we can likely end up avoiding the more complex fallback algorithm proposed by this RFC being a permanent feature of future Rust editions.

+## Special casing trait impls for !

+`!` is useful as a standard marker inside types which may derive various traits.
+Implementing a trait for `!` is frequently fairly annoying, as you need to write out many functions which are largely inconsequential as they can never run (if they have a `self` parameter).

+For now, the expectation is that library authors will want to add manual impls for standard traits (including in the standard library), but a future extension could let users write (potentially) overlapping trait impls for `!` so long as the body of the trait is "obviously equivalent" as the methods can't be called.

 # Unresolved questions

 * Pending (needs review of the above)